(K'Ailsa) Kaye-Ailsa Rowan, MA, LMFT

 No one can handle everything alone all the time.
 Sometimes you need expert help!
 You'd go to the doctor if your arm was broken, or call a plumber if your drain was clogged and you couldn't unclog it yourself.
 Seeing a psychotherapist is no different.

 A psychotherapist is like a plumber for emotional pain.
 Something is causing you distress.
 Maybe you feel stuck and blocked up.
 Or you find yourself trying the same things over and over, without success.
 Maybe you've tried to get some help from family or friends, too, but it wasn't enough.
 Regardless of all the various things you've tried, it's not solved yet.
 Or maybe you feel scared and overwhelmed, with no idea where to start.
 These are the times when you need to seek help from someone who's got some special training and experience that's relevant to your troubles: a psychotherapist.

-When you or your family first come to see me, I'll ask a lot of questions about you, like "What have you already tried?" and "What are you good at?"
-After we troubleshoot your difficulties together, we can build on what you already know, and work together to help you build new skills, so that you will have new ways to address your troubles.
+When you or your family first come to see me, I'll ask a lot of questions about you, like "What have you already tried?" and "What are you good at?" and "What caused you to call me?"
+We will troubleshoot your difficulties together, and then we can build on what you already know, and work together to help you build new skills, so that you will have new ways to address your troubles.